leodeslf/leaf/src/content/notes/ux/ux_foundations_ixd.md

 #### Information overload

 * Attention and working memory are limited.
-* Exceeding our cognitive capacity can loea to forgetting, misunderstanding, and confusion.
+* Exceeding our cognitive capacity can lead to forgetting, misunderstanding, and confusion.
 * Products should do as much of the work as possible for the people who use them.

 **Not all cognitive load is bad**, but it can cause cognitive friction.